 Signing up for an account is quick and easy.

 That’s it!
-You will see your first transfer into Digit within 2-3 days.
+The first transfer hits Digit within 2-3 days.
 You will also get a referral link.
-You get $5 for each person you refer.
+Earn $5 for each person you refer.

 But if you are already late to the game, you need to be more mindful of saving than this requires you to be.
-You should be aware of how much money you can save each month, not have it “tricked” out of you.
-You need to create a budget and include paying yourself as one of the non-negotiable categories.
+Be aware of how much money you can save each month, not have it “tricked” out of you.
+Create a budget and include paying yourself as one of the non-negotiable categories.

 You also need to save more than you are likely saving each month with Digit.
 Those little amounts are not going to do much to fund your retirement one day.

 Digit is a useful service for young people who are new to personal finance and saving money.
-It can help teach good habits like saving an emergency fund (rainy day fund) and for specific goals.
-If you are older and just like the idea of saving a little extra money apart from your regular investment and retirement accounts, Digit certainly does that for you.
+It can help teach proper habits like saving an emergency fund (rainy day fund) and for specific goals.
+If you are older and just like the idea of saving a little extra money apart from your regular investment and retirement accounts, Digit indeed does that for you.

 Digit: Automate saving using Digit